Dominik Franke

-Dominik Franke (born 5 October 1998) is a German professional footballer who plays as a left-back for Swiss Challenge League club FC Thun.
+Dominik Franke (born 5 October 1998) is a German professional footballer who plays as a left-back for TOPLYGA club Žalgiris (Vilnius).

 Career

 Franke made his professional debut for Wehen Wiesbaden in the 2.
 Bundesliga on 4 August 2019, coming on as a substitute in the 33rd minute for Michel Niemeyer in the 3–2 away loss against Erzgebirge Aue.

 In October 2023, Franke joined Swiss Challenge League club FC Thun on a contract until the end of the season.
+He helped Thun win the 2024–25 Swiss Challenge League, and the following season their first ever first division title, the 2025–26 Swiss Super League.

+FK Žalgiris

+On 5 June 2026 lithuanian Žalgiris Club officially announced about agreement with Dominik franke.